-Voices from the Garden: The Virginia Women’s Monument, slated to be completed this October, gives Liza Mickens yet another reason to be proud of her great-great grandmother, Maggie Walker.
+Voices from the Garden: The Virginia Women’s Monument, slated to be dedicated in October 2019, gives Liza Mickens yet another reason to be proud of her great-great grandmother, Maggie Walker.
 Walker, the first African American woman in the United States to found and charter a bank – St. Luke Penny Savings Bank – is one of twelve women being honored with the new monument on Richmond’s Capitol Square.

 “She gave women, as well as African Americans in general, the opportunity for economic empowerment,” says Mickens who is in her last semester at James Madison University as a communications major.